edsl/endefensadelsl.org/_revision/2011-12-20-telekommunist_manifesto.markdown

 propiedad mutua, pero imposibilitar a los propietarios de la propiedad privada obtener ganancias del trabajo asalariado.

-Thus, under a copyfarleft license, a worker-owned printing co-operative could be free to reproduce, distribute, and modify the common stock as they like, but a privately owned publishing company would be prevented from having free access.
-In this way, copyfarleft remains free in the same sense as copyleft, despite restrictions on proprietary redistribution.
-Copyfarleft only prohibits subtraction from the commons, not contributions to it.

 Entonces, bajo una licencia copyfarleft, una imprenta cooperativa controlada por sus trabajadores debe ser libre de reproducir, distribuir y modificar el stock común como deseen, pero una imprenta privada deberá verse impedida de